gokayfem/ComfyUI_VLM_nodes/README.md

 etc..

 ## LLM Nodes
+Currently creates prompts given description.
 [Qwen 1.8B Stable Diffusion Prompt](https://huggingface.co/hahahafofo/Qwen-1_8B-Stable-Diffusion-Prompt-GGUF)
-Works best with turning descriptions into prompts.
+This model works best when turning descriptions into prompts.

 ## moondream Node
 This node is designed to work with the Moondream model, a powerful small vision language model built by @vikhyatk using SigLIP, Phi-1.5, and the LLaVa training dataset.